Getting Started – Using Obelisk in a Downstream Project

 WORKDIR /home/${USER}

 This docker file installs a number of basic tools and pulls obelisk and installs it.
-Note that here we can choose a specific Obelisk version to install if desired.
+Note that here we can choose a specific Obelisk version to install if desired using -b flag in the clone - for now we are just installing main.

 The line